7 best theme parks in Europe

 2. Europa Park, Germany

 There is an abundance of theme parks in Germany, but Europa Park is definitely one of the most popular, being the largest theme park in the country.
 It undeniably deserves a place on this list, as it is the second most popular theme park in Europe.

-Located in Rust, in the south-west of Germany, it covers an area of 950.000m2 and has more than 100 attractions and a whopping 13 roller coasters.
+Located in Rust in Baden-Württemberg, in the southwest of Germany, it covers an area of 950.000 square metres and has more than 100 attractions and a whopping 13 roller coasters.
 What makes it special, though, is its 15 European-themed areas, featuring countries from Iceland to Austria and showcasing some of each country’s most admired scenes.
 It’s literally a mini-continent that allows you to whizz around 15 countries in a matter of hours.

 There’s something for everyone at the park, and adrenaline junkies are sure to be satisfied with rides like Blue Fire Megacoaster, which takes you from 0 to 100 km/h in just 2,5 seconds, and Alpenexpress Coastiality, a roller coaster which has you wearing a VR headset whilst you ride.
 Experience a virtual reality world that perfectly matches the roller coaster movements!

 It’s not all about European countries though: the park also features areas such as Adventure Land, where you can enjoy a lake adventure or simply take in the beautiful nature; and Grimm’s Enchanted Forest, where you can jump into some of your favourite Brothers Grimm fairy tales, such as Hansel and Gretel.